trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 `SurfaceTensionAkinci` model and both Morris models require a surface-normal method.
 When one of these models is selected without an explicit method, `ColorfieldSurfaceNormal()` is used.

+!!! note "Akinci kernels in two dimensions"
+    Akinci et al. published the cohesion and adhesion kernels for three dimensions.
+In two dimensions, TrixiParticles.jl uses an integral-matching extension: each radial 2D kernel has the same full-space integral as its published 3D counterpart.
+This convention is not part of the original model, but gives both kernels dimensions of ``L^{-d}`` in ``d`` dimensions.
+Their products with particle mass are therefore independent of resolution at a fixed smoothing-length-to-spacing ratio.
+Akinci surface tension is supported in two and three dimensions only.
+Integral matching removes the resolution dependence of the pair kernels, but does not turn their numerical coefficients into physical values in N/m.

+    To preserve the pairwise cohesion and adhesion contributions from a previous 2D configuration that used the 3D normalizations, scale the coefficients at its compact-support radius ``h_c`` as

+    ```math
+    \sigma_{\mathrm{new}} = \frac{627}{790h_c}\sigma_{\mathrm{old}}, \qquad
+    \beta_{\mathrm{new}} = \frac{42}{65h_c}\beta_{\mathrm{old}}.
+    ```

+    The migrated coefficients can then be held fixed when changing the resolution.
+Since `SurfaceTensionAkinci` uses ``\sigma`` for both cohesion and the unchanged curvature term, this migration also changes their relative weight; full-model configurations may require additional calibration.

 ### [Akinci-based intra-particle force surface tension and wall adhesion model](@id akinci_ipf)

 The [Akinci](@cite Akinci2013) model divides surface tension into distinct force components: